 Indie Untangled connects buyers and sellers of hand-dyed yarn and fiber, handspun yarn, knitting-related notions and accessories, so you can discover an artisan who creates incredible colors and finally score that skein or sweater quantity from the dyer you’ve always wanted to try.

-When I’m not working on shawls or sweaters, getting photographed for Humans of New York while knitting in Madison Square Park, or buying more yarn, I enjoy browsing handmade markets in NYC and discovering new restaurants and craft beers.
+When I’m not working on shawls or sweaters, collecting yarn or getting photographed for Humans of New York, I enjoy exploring my home borough of Brooklyn, discovering new restaurants and trying craft gins.
 I’ve worked as a journalist in the New York area for more than a decade.